20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ## Redshift

-The equations for redshift in general relativity are pretty simple.
+The equations for redshift in general relativity are fairly straightforward.
 First off, we define the redshift[^redshift] $z$, as follows:

 [^redshift]: [https://arxiv.org/pdf/gr-qc/9505010](https://arxiv.org/pdf/gr-qc/9505010) 13